tatljana/tatljana/README.md

 - 👋 Hi, I’m @tatljana
 - 👀 I’m interested in fortune-telling and prophesy, but only based on AI algorithms :mage:
 - :books: I speak Python, Java, HTML, CSS, JavaScript
-- 🌱 I’m currently learning PHP, R and French, but also building up my knowledge on abovesaid languages (you live and you learn :shrug:)
+- 🌱 I’m currently learning PHP, R and French, but also building up my knowledge on abovesaid languages

 <!---